CIMBA: fast Monte Carlo generation using cubic interpolation: Validation, Performance, and Applications

 The displaced background for the inclusive di-muon dark photon search of \rfr{Ilten:2016tkc} at low dark photon masses is primarily from semi-leptonic $B$-meson decays of the form $B \to \mu D [\to \mu X]$.
 Only $< 0.01$ $B$-mesons per event are in the fiducial region of the search; generation with \cimba results in a $> 2500\times$ speedup.
 Of course, a more strategic generation of events could be performed with \pythia, \eg generating \cmd{HardQCD:hardbbbar} events with minimum transverse momentum cuts.
 However, strategies such as this oftentimes result in the loss of some physics processes, in this case the production of $B$-mesons from gluon splitting in events without a hard $b\bar{b}$ process.
 In the LHCb dark photon search of \rfr{Aaij:2017rft}, an implementation of \rfr{Ilten:2016tkc}, large generated samples of $B \to \mu D [\to \mu X]$ events were required to create a displaced background template.
 With \cimba, higher statistics and more detailed generation of this background can be achieved.

 The $^3S_1$ state of true muonium, a bound di-muon atom, can be produced in a similar fashion to dark photons, with the notable exception that true muonium has a small binding energy of $1.4~\kev$ and will typically dissociate upon impact with detector material.
 In \rfr{CidVidal:2019qub} a search proposal for true muonium using di-electron final states from $\eta$-meson decays in LHCb Run 3 data is outlined.
 In \fig{example} the di-electron mass distribution is given for this search proposal, as generated by \cimba.
 Note that there is no $\eta \to e e$ peak, unlike the $\eta \to \mu \mu$ peak, as this decay channel is helicity suppressed by a factor of $m_e^2/m_\mu^2$.
-The result agrees well with the prediction of $\approx 3400$ TM events from \rfr{CidVidal:2019qub}, given a signal to EM background ratio of $1.2\times10^{-6}$ for a $4\sigma$ mass bin.
-Here, the full mass distribution is given, which can also be used to determine a naive reach for dark photon searches with di-electron final states.
+The result agrees well with the prediction of $\approx 3400$ TM events from \rfr{CidVidal:2019qub}, given a signal to EM background ratio of $1.2\times10^{-6}$ for a $4\sigma$ mass bin.\footnote{A similar distribution to the di-electron distribution of \fig{example} is not available in \rfr{CidVidal:2019qub} as generating this distribution was too time consuming using conventional methods.
+Additionally, for \rfr{CidVidal:2019qub}, only a single mass point is required, \ie at the mass of true muonium.} Here, the full mass distribution is given, which can also be used to determine a naive reach for dark photon searches with di-electron final states.

 Both the dark photon and true muonium examples are provided in the \cmd{dilepton.py} example in the \cimba package.
 After particle generation with \cimba, decays are performed using \pythia.
 All relevant di-lepton decays are determined using the \pythia decay tables.
 In this example \cimba automatically estimates the branching fractions for missing di-lepton channels in \pythia by scaling the branching ratio for the equivalent channel with a photon by a factor of $\alpha$, neglecting phase-space suppression.
 For example, the decay $\eta \to \mu^+ \mu^- \pi^+ \pi^-$ is missing in \pythia, so its branching fraction is calculated from the channel $\eta \to \gamma \pi^+ \pi^-$.
 In this particular case, the branching ratio is estimated to be $3.4\times10^{-4}$ but the expected branching ratio is $1.2\times10^{-8}$~\cite{Faessler:1999de} and so this channel is added explicitly.